dotnet/dotNext/README.md

 * Added `FileWriter` and `FileReader` classes that are tuned for fast file I/O with the ability to access the buffer explicitly
 * Introduced a concept of a serializable Data Transfer Objects represented by `ISerializable<TSelf>` interface.
 The interface allows to control the serialization/deserialization behavior on top of `IAsyncBinaryWriter` and `IAsyncBinaryReader` interfaces.
 Thanks to static abstract interface methods, the value of the type can be easily reconstructed from its serialized state
 * Added support of binary-formattable types to `IAsyncBinaryWriter` and `IAsyncBinaryReader` interfaces
+* Improved performance of `FileBufferingWriter` I/O operations with preallocated file size feature introduced in .NET 6

 <a href="https://www.nuget.org/packages/dotnext.net.cluster/4.0.0">DotNext.Net.Cluster 4.0.0</a>
 * Optimized memory allocation for each hearbeat message emitted by Raft node in leader state